devvidhani/Evolving-observations-summaries-notes-and-insights-on-AI-ML-trends/OpenAI_Wharton_LLM_LLMPlus_Labor_Market_Impact.md

     | Jobzone5  | Pharmacists, Lawyers, Astronomers | $81K           |

 * Use BLS (labor statistics) and ONET occupations/daily-work-activities/tasks classification as a basis of analysis of the above bullet
-* Assume a somewhat arbitrary threshold is HALF: I.e., half time is now required with direct LLM products to complete the task for all direct LLM exposure tasks as against with LLM
+* Assume a somewhat arbitrary threshold of HALF: I.e., half time is now required with direct LLM products exposure to complete the task as against without LLM
 * Assume that 50% of tasks that are exposed with additional tools based on LLM+ will save half the time (less benefits due to additional time investment in deploying the technology via complementary tools and applications)
 * Assume core tasks receive twice the weight as compared to supplemental tasks in an occupation when calculating avg exposure scores to LLM/LLM+
 * Analysis published based on BLS/ONET occupations/tasks analysis by GPT-4 Rubric 1 (defined in the paper).
 Other methods also used, though most of the times, correlates pretty well with human annotations analysis as well).